About Plainfield HS Theater

 Mr. Stevenson earned his Bachelor of Arts in Music and Bachelor of Science in Education from the University of Connecticut, and his Master of Education from Eastern Connecticut State University.

 Mr. Jerry Zalewski

 Mr. Zalewski (Jerry to the crew & cast) is returning to PHS for his fourth production as lighting designer and technical director.
-His lighting experience began 52 years ago at Notre Dame (Fairfield) High School with The King & I and is now includes over 200 community and scholastic theatre productions.
+His lighting experience began over 50 years ago at Notre Dame (Fairfield) High School with The King & I and is now includes over 200 community and scholastic theatre productions.
 As the Technical Director/Facilities Manager for The Suffield Players and a resident of Enfield, CT; he has found the commute to Plainfield well worth the trip.
 Mr. Zalewski firmly believes that everyone in a theatrical production gets to perform.
 The technical team has their peak performance required just before the show opens.
 They may take their bows vicariously, but always strive for that ”Oooh” reaction from the audience while making the stage “magic” that tells the story.

 Mr. Zalewski is a consulting mechanical engineer and holds a Bachelor of Engineering degree from Stevens Institute of Technology.